 - Dental Bonding: They help fill cavities, repair cracked or chipped teeth, and cover the surfaces of discolored teeth.
 Bonding procedures combine composite resins made of glass and plastic.

 - Inlays and Onlays: They are partial tooth-colored or gold restorations that repair more minor areas of missing or damaged tooth structure.
 They are comparatively less invasive than crowns and consist of indirect restorative materials.

-Call us at Progressive Dental or schedule an online appointment to know more about Restorative Dentistry.
+Call Dentist in Ann Arbor, MI at Progressive Dental or schedule an online appointment to know more about Restorative Dentistry.